+Why did the Japanese attack Pearl Harbor?
 The roots of the Pearl Harbor attack stretch back several decades.
 After the rule of the Tokugawa Shogunate government ended in 1867, the Emperor came back into power and the Meiji Period began. (known as the Meiji Restoration) After that, Japan won the Sino-Japanese War (1894-1895) and the Russo-Japanese War (1904-1905) and advanced to the Chinese continent.

 Japan did not even have a military before Meiji Restoration.
 When Japan started diplomatic relationships with Western countries after ending its seclusion policy, the Meiji government considered that it was necessary to have a strong military to be modernized and become a country like the US or European countries.
 Then they imitated Western countries and attempted to colonize neighboring countries.

 In 1931, the Japanese Army intentionally blasted the South Manchuria Railway and then claimed that it was an act of China.
 Using this as a reason to start a war, the Japanese sent military troops to many regions in China and conquered several cities with force.
 The following year, Japan made a state of Manchuria, which was actually a “puppet state” of the Japanese Army.

 It is said that Japan invaded Manchuria for two reasons: